AMAMazing/Single-page-markdown/README.md

 # Single page markdown
-A guide on how to use Highlight JS and markdown.
+A guide on how to use Highlight JS with markdown.

 Blog post: https://amamazing-blog.vercel.app/blog/highlightjs